obsidian-toaster/project/project-guide.md

 Slack's remarks :

 * Slack channels can be accessed using an IRC client with the IRC or XMPP over SSL protocols.
-You can get your user/password at this address like also more information about how to configure your client : https://microservicesplatform.slack.com/account/gateways
+You can get your user/password at this address as well as more information about how to configure your client : [Gateways](https://microservicesplatform.slack.com/account/gateways)
 * A Skype or Bluejeans call can be started within a slack channel using /bluejeans [id] or /skype call commands.
-* [Screenhero](https://screenhero.com/) which is  "collaborative screen sharing app" is integrated too with Slack like github
+* [Screenhero](https://screenhero.com/) which is  "collaborative screen sharing app" is integrated with Slack like github
 * Drop Box & Google Drive documents can be shared directly using Slack.

 <a name="communication"/>